McLaren W1

 The McLaren W1 is a limited-production hybrid sports car developed by McLaren Automotive.
 It is the successor to the McLaren P1.
 It was unveiled on October 6, 2024.
-Production is scheduled to commence in 2025, and will be limited to 399 units.
+Production was scheduled to commence in 2025, and was limited to 399 units.

 Specifications

 McLaren reports the W1 as having a dry weight of 1,399 kg and a maximum power output of 1275 PS, resulting in a power-to-weight ratio of 911 PS/tonne.
 It features a hybrid powertrain, combining a 4.0-liter twin-turbo flat-plane crank V8 engine (designated MHP-8) with an electric module that includes a radial flux electric motor and a Motor Control Unit (MCU).
 The electric assistance is designed to improve throttle response and performance, with a total system output of 1275 PS and 1340 Nm of torque.

 The W1 has an estimated top speed of 350 km/h (220 mph), capable of accelerating from 0-100 km/h (0-62 mph) in 2.7 seconds.
 From a standstill, the vehicle is able to reach 200 km/h (124 mph) in approximately 5.8 seconds.

 Internal components feature a 62-liter fuel tank and onboard software intended for fuel-efficiency optimization.